 Establish the types of investments considered proper for the County, within the framework of the statutes of the State of Nevada regarding investment media acceptable for counties and recognizing the conflicting desires for maximum safety and maximum yields.
 The approved types of investments will be specifically identified in the Investment Management Plan.

-Determine the criteria that must be met by banks, investment houses, brokerage firms and other financial institutions in order to be eligible to participate in the County’s investment program.
+Determine the criteria that must be met by banks, investment houses, brokerage firms and other financial institutions to be eligible to participate in the County’s investment program.
 The criteria established will be included in the Investment Management Plan and may include the use of an investment advisor’s approved broker/dealer list.

 Review and recommend modifications to this investment policy on an annual or more frequent basis, subject to approval of the Board of County Commissioners.